okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/register-app/index.md

 You can review and build Okta's sample applications from GitHub to learn how the various languages or frameworks can be used for Okta authentication.

-Find the sample applications that matches your app's language or framework:
+Find the sample applications that match your app's language or framework:

 | Framework         | Repository                                         |
 |-------------------|----------------------------------------------------|